chischte/eeprom-counter-library/README.md

 -----------------

 	// CREATE AN INSTANCE OF THE LIBRARY CLASS:
+	EEPROM_Counter exampleCounter;

-	EEPROM_Counter exampleCounter(int eepromMinAddress, int eepromMaxAddress, int numberOfValues);
+	// IN THE SETUP LOOP, SET UP THE COUNTER: exampleCounter.setup(int eepromMinAddress, int eepromMaxAddress, int numberOfValues);
-	// if the whole eeprom can be used set the min address to zero and
+	// to use the whole eeprom memory, set the min address to zero, and
 	// the max address to the boards eeprom size-1.

 	// SET ALL STORED VALUES ZERO: